googleforgames/agones/site/content/en/docs/Installation/Terraform/aks.md

 ```

 Configurable parameters:

 - log_level - possible values: Fatal, Error, Warn, Info, Debug (default is "info")
+- cluster_name - the name of the AKS cluster (default is "agones-terraform-example")
+- agones_version - the version of agones to install (an empty string, which is the default, is the latest version from the [Helm repository](https://agones.dev/chart/stable))
+- machine_type - node machine type for hosting game servers (default is "Standard_D2_v2")
+- disk_size - disk size of the node
+- region - the location of the cluster
+- node_count - count of game server nodes for the default node pool (default is "4")
+- feature_gates - a list of alpha and beta version features to enable.
+For example, "PlayerTracking=true&ContainerPortAllocation=true"

 ## Uninstall the Agones and delete AKS cluster